aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

     - Who won the 2022 FIFA World Cup final?

 Again, the ability of the NLQ Application to return an answer and return an accurate answer, is primarily dependent on the choice of model.
 Not all models are capable of NLQ, while others will not return accurate answers.
+Optimizing the above prompts for specific models can help improve accuracy.

-## Deployment Instructions
+## Deployment Instructions (see details below)

-1. If you use Option 1: SageMaker JumpStart FM Endpoint, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16`
+1. Optionally, for Option 1: Amazon SageMaker JumpStart, make you have the required EC2 instance for the endpoint inference, or request it using Service Quotas in the AWS Management Console (e.g., `ml.g5.24xlarge` for the `google/flan-t5-xxl-fp16`
    model: https://us-east-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-6821867B).
 Refer to